Wild Love Preserve is Honored to Be a Top-Rated Great Nonprofit 2013 - 2018 - Read Our Reviews

 For those inquiring about trips to Wild Love, as soon as we are able to get Wild Love's 136 wild horses moved to our permanent home, we will be able to start booking your visits.
 We look forward to sharing the wondrous wild side with you!

-The cover of Outdoor Idaho's October 2017 Program Guide which feature a photograph of the White Mask Stallion by Andrea Maki.
+The cover of Outdoor Idaho's October 2017 Program Guide which features a photograph of the White Mask Stallion by Andrea Maki.

 September 2016: The Story Behind Wild Love Preserve Featured in Idaho Magazine - Story and Photos By WLP Founder Andrea Maki.
 Click here to read special blog post with this WLP Story.

 August 16, 2016: Wild Love Preserve is honored to receive a 2016 Top Rated GreatNonprofits Award, following 2013 and 2014 awards.
 We invite you to visit GreatNonprofits to read WLP reviews.